-- BRACED: Completed in January 2018, this refers to a programme where Renewable World was a consortium partner in a DFID funded project aimed at helping people become more resilient to climate extremes.
-We provided renewable energy technical expertise, in particular on the installation of solar powered water pumping systems (similar to our current SolarMUS work).
+- BRACED X (AnukulanX): To be completed in 2019, this refers to a programme where Renewable World is a consortium partner in a DFID funded project aimed at helping people become more resilient to climate extremes.
+We are providing renewable energy technical expertise, in particular on the installation of solar powered water pumping systems (similar to our current SolarMUS work).

 - Energy Hubs: This refers to our ongoing work to collaborate with off-grid communities in Kenya to build, manage, and expand solar energy access.
 Our current work focuses on communities lining the shores of Lake Victoria.
 Alongside capacity building, training, and the establishment of community based organisations to manage the infrastructure, our microgrids have already been used to start new businesses, pump water for climate resilient farming, extend study hours for children, and more!